Field notesRevenue architectureKen Lundin

 The Results in Detail

 First enterprise deal closed: $420K annual contract.
-That’s 7.2x their previous average deal size.
+3-year commitment, $1.26M total contract value.
+That’s 7.2x their previous average deal size of $58K.

 Sales cycle: 9.8 months from first contact to signed contract.
-Longer than mid-market.
+Longer than mid-market’s 4.2 months.
 But 47% faster than their previous enterprise attempts.
-We front-loaded stakeholder mapping and POC structure.
+Because we front-loaded stakeholder mapping and POC structure.
+Instead of discovering blockers in month 8.

 Stakeholder engagement:

-• Before: 2.3 stakeholders per deal (mostly mid-level managers)
+• Before: 2.3 stakeholders per deal.
+Mostly mid-level managers with no budget authority.

 • After: 7.1 stakeholders per deal.
-This included CFO (economic buyer), CIO (technical buyer), VP Operations (end-user champion).
-Also procurement director and CEO (executive sponsor).
+Including CFO (economic buyer), CIO (technical buyer).
+VP Operations (end-user champion), procurement director, and CEO (executive sponsor).

 Resource allocation shift:

-Win rate: 18% of enterprise pipeline (vs 0% before).
+Win rate: 18% of enterprise pipeline.
+Vs 0% before.
 Lower than mid-market’s 32%.
 But acceptable given contract value was 7x higher.
+And sales cost per deal ($87K) delivered +$333K ROI.
+Versus the -$31K they were bleeding on failed attempts.

 Pipeline velocity: After the first deal closed, the second enterprise opportunity moved 40% faster.
-It took 5.8 months.
+5.8 months total cycle.
 The team had a repeatable process.
+That didn’t depend on the founder’s Rolodex or heroic closing efforts.
 By month 18, they had 3 enterprise customers.
-That’s $1.4M in new ARR.
-They had a structured enterprise playbook.
-It didn’t depend on the founder’s Rolodex.
+Generating $1.4M in new ARR with a structured enterprise playbook.

 Key Lessons